jguida941/pysort-visualizer/README.md

 ## Working with the Single Visualizer

-- Enter comma-separated integers in the input field (numbers are automatically applied 500ms after you stop typing) or click **Generate** to use the active preset/seed.
+- Enter comma-separated integers in the input field (numbers are automatically applied 1.5 seconds after you stop typing) or click **Generate** to use the active preset/seed.
 - Use **Start**, **Step ▶**, **Step ◀**, the timeline slider, or keyboard shortcuts to navigate.
 Every action replays the canonical `Step` sequence—no frame skipping.
 - Toggle **Show values** at small `n` to annotate each bar.
 - Click **Export** to choose CSV, JSON, PNG, or GIF.
 PNG renders the current canvas.
 GIF synthesizes the animation from captured frames; you must play through the run first.